vrandall66/front-end-submissions-public/1811/mod-2/whateverly/rock-climbing.md

 * [ ] Novice - There is little or no evidence of testing in the application.

-* [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
+* [ x ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.

 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.